Boeing Crew Flight Test: Cruise and docking

 Wilmore could no longer fully control the capsule, but abandoning the docking attempt was not a safe option either, as the same thrusters were needed to orient Starliner for its deorbit burn and reentry.
 The team at NASA Mission Control (which Boeing contracted to operate the spacecraft) decided to attempt a reset—essentially a thruster reboot.
 Wilmore stabilized the capsule before calling down, "Hands off," allowing Mission Control to override the flight software and reactivate the failed jets.
-Two thrusters came back online, but shortly after, a fifth thruster failed.
+Three thrusters were reenabled, but shortly after, a fifth thruster failed.
 A second reset restored all but one thruster, allowing Starliner to complete its planned autonomous docking.

+A post-mission investigation report released in February 2026 found that the thruster failures were most likely caused by a combination of oxidizer heating and valve seal deformation.
+Inside the doghouse containing the thrusters, elevated temperatures (generated by thruster firings) caused the nitrogen tetroxide oxidizer (NTO) to partially vaporize before reaching the combustion chamber, creating gas bubbles and reducing flow.
+At the same time, exposure to NTO, heat, and pressure caused the Teflon seals within the oxidizer valves to deform and expand, further restricting oxidizer flow to the engines.
+A subsequent ground investigation linked the thruster degradation specifically to the Teflon seals.

 A similar problem occurred during the uncrewed OFT‐2 mission in 2022: thrusters in the same location in the spacecraft were deactivated during the approach.
 Mission managers believed the failure of the thrusters could be related to input data being outside some predetermined limits rather than being a software or hardware problem, although the exact cause is unknown.

+During the mission, seven of the eight helium manifolds in the service module developed leaks.
+The investigation determined the most likely cause was incompatibility between the valve materials and NTO, combined with poorly fitting O-rings.

 Starliner docked with the forward port of the ISS Harmony module on June 6 at 1:34 pm EDT, nearly 27 hours after launch, including an hour-plus delay caused by the thruster problem.
 Wilmore and Williams entered the station at 3:45 pm EDT, joining Expedition 71 crewmembers Jeanette Epps, Matthew Dominick, Tracy Dyson, and Michael Barratt of NASA, as well as ISS commander Oleg Kononenko, Nikolai Chub, and Alexander Grebenkin of Roscosmos.